ammarhakim/ammar-simjournal/index.rst

   -- J.B.
 Buckheit, and D. L. Donoho

-Performing *reproducible* research is an essential component of scientific discovery.
+*Reproducible* research is an essential component of scientific discovery.
 Unfortunately, a lot computational physics research is *not* reproducible.
 Very often results and figures in published papers are hard or even impossible to recreate.
 This makes it difficult to compare algorithms, understand and recreate published results and slows down the process of scientific discovery.

 Maintaining a simulation journal, analogous to a laboratory notebook, may promote reproducibility.
-A simulation journal can contain more details than a published paper, provide annotated input files and, to the extent possible, code needed to produce tables, figures and results of the calculation.
+A simulation journal can contain more details than a published paper, provide annotated input files and code needed to produce tables, figures and results of the calculation.

 What this means in practice is that for all computations we need to store the following information.

-- For *each* simulation, the complete input needed to run the calculation
+- For *each* simulation, the complete input needed to run the calculation.

-- For *each* simulation, the scripts/programs and data required to create the results (tables, figures, etc)
+- For *each* simulation, the scripts/programs and data required to create the results (tables, figures, etc).

-- A journal entry describing initial conditions, boundary conditions and any special notes on running the simulations needs to be written.
+- A journal entry describing initial conditions, boundary conditions and any special notes on running the simulations.
 There need not be one entry per simulation, but each simulation must be described in *some* entry.

-- The results should presented and described in as much detail as needed.
+- The results presented and described in as much detail as needed.

-The journal entry should written in a manner that it can be eventually incorporated into a publication.
+The journal entry should written in a manner that it can be eventually incorporated into a publication and should be explicitly written with reproducibility in mind.